8 Tips to Get People to Buy from Your Baby Registry

 Use must-haves

-In addition to creating categories, you may also want to consider adding must-haves to your registry.
-Marking items as must-haves is a great way to give your friends and family a polite heads-up on the priority gifts on your list.
-If someone is shopping your registry but isn’t quite sure what to choose, must-haves can nudge them in the right direction and make it easy for them to choose something that they know you’ll love—and that you truly need.
+If someone is shopping your registry but isn’t quite sure what to choose, the most wanted list can nudge them in the right direction and make it easy for them to choose something that they know you’ll love—and that you truly need.

 Add a Wide Range of Prices—and Don’t Forget Group Gifts

-One of the biggest hangups many expecting parents have (and for good reason) is feeling discomfort around asking others to spend a lot of money on a baby gift.
+One of the biggest hangups many expecting parents have (and for good reason) is feeling uncomfortable asking others to spend a lot of money on a baby gift.
 A good way to relieve this anxiety—and increase the chance that someone will purchase from your registry—is to add some pricing variety.

 And don’t forget to add gift cards, help and favors and cash funds to your baby registry, too.
 These unconventional adds are good options for gift-givers who may prefer to give cash or favors rather than a traditional baby gift but aren’t quite sure how to do it.